Yumi's Cells (webtoon): Television series

 A live-action drama, titled Yumi's Cells, was released on September 17, 2021, in South Korea.
 On September 8, 2021, TVING announced that the drama had sold broadcast rights in more than 160 countries around the world, including Europe, North America, and Southeast Asia.

 Film

 The animated film titled Yumi's Cells: The Movie was released on April 3, 2024, in South Korea.

+Musical

+A musical titled Yumi's Cells will premiere in South Korea on June 30, 2026 at the CJ Towol Theatre in the Seoul Arts Centre.
+Produced by Sam Company and Studio N, it stars Tiffany Young and Kim Ye-won as Yumi, Jung Taek-woon and Jeong Jin-woon as the original 109 Cell, and Kim So-hyang and Yuria as Love Cell.